 Try to Get Some Light Exercise

-While you do want to rest and relax, it’s usually a good idea not to go into full-on couch potato mode after rhinoplasty.
+While you do want to rest and relax, it’s usually a good idea not to go into full-on couch potato mode after nose job naples fl.
 Avoiding strenuous exercise is advisable.
 That includes anything that will put pressure on your nose, raise your blood pressure and heart rate and put your nose at risk of being hit by a flying ball or other object.

 But gentle, light exercise, such as taking a walk around your neighborhood or going for a slow walk on an indoor treadmill, is a good idea.
 Light exercise will help to keep you limber and can help with the healing process.
 Plus, it can have a positive effect on your mood.